-TECA 1354 Child Growth and Development Credit: 3 (3 lecture)
+TECA 1354 Child Growth and Development

 A study of the principles of normal child growth and development from conception through adolescence.
 Focus on physical, cognitive, social and emotional domains of development.
 Field of Study and Core Curriculum Course.
 (Cross-listed with PSYC 2308)